 Gillette’s five inpatient care units provide a wide range of nursing career opportunities.
 Nurses care for patients recovering from traumatic injuries, following major surgery, undergoing inpatient rehabilitation and more.
 They also play a vital role in educating patients and families about their care.

-We offer inpatient nursing opportunities in:
+We offer nursing opportunities in:

 - Orthopedics and surgical inpatient care